Cystitis is inflammation of the bladder, usually caused by a bladder infection.

 When to see your GP

-Women who have had cystitis before don't necessarily need to see their GP if the condition returns, as mild cases often get better without treatment.
+Women don't necessarily need to see their GP if they have cystitis, as mild cases often get better without treatment.
 You can try the self-help measures listed below, or ask your pharmacist for advice.

 - your symptoms don't start to improve within a few days